-- LASIK patients report slightly lower satisfaction with their procedure compared to people who chose SMILE, but both procedures have high patient satisfaction long term.
+- Both procedures have high patient satisfaction long term.
 Ultimately, most people who get either procedure are happy with the results.

 - LASIK, and other types of refractive surgery like photorefractive keratectomy (PRK), can treat higher-order aberrations (HOAs) that impact night vision, while SMILE cannot treat these issues.